Verdict: Brian Houston propagates the Prosperity Gospel as well as the Popularity Gospel

 In early 2015, it was reported that Hillsong’s NYC franchise had a homosexual leading their choir his partner singing in it.
 They announced their engagement in January.
 In August, Hillsong released a statement in August.
 However the homosexual couple denies Brian Houston’s lack of knowledge.
 Brian Houston, howver, is on video in November of 2014 acknowleging at best and bragging at worst about having homosexuals in ministry positions.
 A full timeline of events can be found here.

-In addition to being intentonally ambiguous on the issue, Brian Houston will condemn those preach against homosexuality such as Israel Folau who lost his job for sharing bible verses on social media.
+In addition to being intentionally ambiguous on the issue, Brian Houston will condemn those preach against homosexuality such as Israel Folau who lost his job for sharing bible verses on social media.
 Furthermore, homosexual activist groups in Australia have claimed that Hillsong supports homosexuality but is in the closet about it.
 These allegations are strongly corroborated by the previous evidences presented.
 And let’s not forget that Frank Houston was a homosexual pedophile.

 We find the evidence overwhelming that Brian Houston is a false teacher.
 The effectiveness of his activity has led many astray into believing that they are saved when they aren’t.
-With that being said, because many who are faithful assume that Hillsong means music, therby overlooking doctrinal issues, we cannot comfortably rate him a Category 5.
+With that being said, because many who are faithful assume that Hillsong means music, thereby overlooking doctrinal issues, we cannot comfortably rate him a Category 5.
 Now, as a reminder, the difference between a Category 4 false teacher and a Category 5 is whether or not we consider the followers of said teacher to be saved.
 Brian Houston is the epitome of a wolf in sheep’s clothing luring people in with music.
 For this reason Category 4s are often more dangerous than an outright Category 5.